telerik/xaml-docs/controls/radrichtextbox/features/line-numbering.md

 	this.radRichTextBox.ChangeSectionLineNumbering(numbering);
 {{endregion}}

-You can also directly control the line numbering settings for a specific Section object through its **LineNumbering** property.
+You can also directly control the line numbering settings for a specific Section object through its **LineNumbering** property and suppress the numbering for a specific Paragraph using **SuppressLineNumbers**.

 ## See Also